rapid7/metasploit-framework/documentation/modules/evasion/windows/process_herpaderping.md

 The source code is based on [Johnny Shaw](https://twitter.com/jxy__s)'s [PoC](https://github.com/jxy-s/herpaderping).

+**This payload won't work on 32-bit Windows 10 versions from 1511 (build 10586) to 1703 (build 15063), including Windows 10 2016 LTSB (build 14393).**
+These versions have a bug in the kernel that crashes/BugCheck the OS when executing this payload.
+So, to avoid this, the payload won't run if it detects the OS is one of these versions.
+More details [here](https://bugs.chromium.org/p/project-zero/issues/detail?id=852).

 ## Verification Steps
 Here are the steps using a Meterpreter payload on a 64-bits target: